mikeash/MAObjCRuntime/README.markdown

 MAObjCRuntime is an ObjC wrapper around the Objective-C runtime APIs.
 If that's confusing, it provides a nice object-oriented interface around (some of) the C functions in /usr/include/objc.

+MAObjCRuntime is released under a BSD license.
+For the official license, see the LICENSE file.

 Quick Start
 -----------